Comparing No-Fault and At-Fault Insurance Systems

 A number of factors are considered to calculate insurance premiums, including the driver’s age, type of vehicle insured, and driving history.
 Typically, insurance companies only back only three to five years of driving records for the calculation of insurance premiums.

 An auto insurance claims handling process can be initiated by calling the insurance company.
 If the accident only resulted in minor vehicle damage, the insurance company can handle the entire process without much fuss.
 However, if there are serious injuries, fatalities, long-term disability, or severe property damage involved, things can get a lot more complex.
 When the stakes are high, it is best to get an attorney involved as soon as possible.

 It is not surprising that early settlement offers from insurance companies are typically low.
 You have the right to reject the offer and submit a counteroffer.
 If you are not sure if the settlement offer is fair, you can consult with an attorney.
 If no acceptable agreement can be reached, your lawyer can file a lawsuit on your behalf.

 While you are not legally required to have an attorney for a car accident claim or lawsuit, you can benefit from having one on your side.
 The attorney can handle communication with the insurance company, help you gather evidence, compile all the legal paperwork, and ensure you get all your injured party rights.
 The attorney can also evaluate the facts of your case to determine what type of legal case you can pursue and if there are any potential red flags in your case.
-To learn more, you can contact our personal injury attorney Peachtree Corners, GA, at The Pendergrass Law Firm.
+To learn more, you can contact our car accident attorneys at The Pendergrass Law Firm.